-When the extension of the external parameter’s file name ends with “.ami”:

-a) only Usage In or Usage Info are allowed for parameters which are to be passed into models instantiated by the [External Model] or the [External Circuit] keywords

-When the extension of the external parameter’s file name does not end with “.ami”:

-a) the parameter tree must not contain the Reserved_Parameters branch but must contain the Model_Specific branch
+The parameter tree must not contain the Reserved_Parameters branch.

+The parameter tree must contain the Model_Specific branch.

-b) only Usage Info is allowed
+The parameter tree may only contain Usage Info parameters.

+The following rules must be observed when [External Circuit] parameters or converter parameters reference parameters located in external parameter definition files.

+Usage Info parameters may be referenced in any external parameter definition file with or without the “.ami” extension.

+Usage In parameters may be referenced in any parameter definition file whose file name extension is “.ami”.

 Note that in the case when a parameter is located in an .ami file and it is of Usage In, the parameter value will be passed into the AMI executable model but this does not mean that the same parameter couldn’t be used by other model(s) which are instantiated through [External Model] or [External Circuit].
+Converter_Parameters described in parameter trees cannot be of AMI Format Table, Gaussian, Dual-Dirac or DjRj.